flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/vent.md

 - AUTO:
     - When both switches are on AUTO:
-        - On the ground before TO power the system is in open circuit configuration (or in closed configuration when the skin temperature is below the ground threshold).
+        - On the ground before TO power in open circuit configuration or in closed configuration when the skin temperature is below the ground threshold.
         - On the ground after TO power, and in flight, the ventilation system is in closed circuit configuration.
 - OVRD:
-    - When either switch is on OVRD:
+    - When either pushbutton switch is on OVRD:
         - Closed circuit configuration.
-        - Air from the a/c system is added to ventilation air.
+        - Air from the air conditioning system is added to ventilation air.
         - The blower fan stops if the BLOWER pushbutton switch is in the OVRD position.
     - When both pushbutton switches are on OVRD:
-        - Air flows from the a/c system and then overboard.
+        - Air flows from the air conditioning system and then overboard.
         - The extract fan continues to run.
 - FAULT It:
     - Amber light and ECAM message
         - in blower switch, when:
-            - low blowing pressure
+            - low blowing pressure is
             - duct overheats
             - power supply to the computer fails
             - smoke warning is activated